Immaculate Heart of Mary: Scapular of the Immaculate Heart of Mary

 The "Scapular of the Immaculate Heart of Mary" is a Catholic devotional scapular.
 It originated in 1877 with the Sons of the Immaculate Heart of Mary (Claretians).
 It was sanctioned and endowed with indulgences by Pope Pius IX in May 1877.
 The scapular was later approved by the Congregation of Rites in 1907 and assigned indulgences.

 The scapular is made of white fabric and the front has an image of the burning heart of Mary, out of which grows a lily; the heart is encircled by a wreath of roses and pierced with a sword.
 A Crux immissa or an image of Mater Misericordiæ appears on the reverse.

 Badge of the Immaculate Heart of Mary

 The "Badge of the Immaculate Heart of Mary", also known as "The Green Scapular", is a Catholic devotional scapular approved by Pope Pius IX in 1870.
-The development of the green scapular is based on visions reportedly experienced in 1840 by Sister Justine Bisqueyburu, a member of the Daughters of Charity of Saint Vincent de Paul.
+The development of the green scapular is based on visions reportedly experienced in 1840 by Justine Bisqueyburu, a member of the Daughters of Charity of Saint Vincent de Paul.